 We are a human team of two - myself

-and my (long suffering!) husband - and our eight 'bomb proof' dogs make up the full team.
-Having worked
+and my (long suffering!) husband Tim - and our eight 'bomb proof' dogs make up the full team.
+We have worked with

 Due to the sensitive nature of some of the residents and young people we work